 2. What is your Commission rate?
 Does it vary for any reason?
 Do you charge any additional fees?

 Let’s be upfront.
 Many real estate agents like to avoid talking about the real estate commission.
 They think if they can get on your side and develop a friendly relationship, then they can write in 6% commission without an argument.
 It’s all nice and good to be friendly, but this is a service industry.
 The Realtor is at your home to serve you, represent your interests, and sell your home for the best possible price – all for a commission.
 No reason to beat around the bush.

 The second part of question #2 is very important.
 If the commission never varies for any reason that means the real estate agent has incentive to make the most amount of money off you as possible.
-For example, in our area the majority rate offered (the rate offered more than any other rate) to buyer’s agents is 2.5% of the sales price.
+For example, in our area, a common rate offered to buyer’s agents is 2.5% of the sales price.
 A 6% listing agent would get 3.5% and a buyer’s agent 2.5% to make the total six percent.
 However, let’s say a buyer reaches out to the seller’s agent and asks them to write up an offer for them (dual representation).
 Suddenly that seller’s agent could be making 6% – all for themselves.
 This would be true as well if say one of your family members decided they wanted to make an offer on your house and didn’t have their own buyer’s agent.
 It also happens (at times) that buyers self represent, we’ve seen lawyers do this, as well as investors, and former ex – real estate agents.
 Many Realtors contracts have them receiving the full amount of commission be it 6%, 5%, 4% – whatever it might be – regardless of any set of circumstances – when there is no buyer’s agent to pay.
 (Please note all real estate commissions are negotiable in this country and there is no set standard.)

 3. How will you market my home so it sells for top dollar?